bgoonz/web-dev-notes-resource-site/2-content/ciriculumn/week-8/w08_getting-to-know-the-network.md

 The most basic way to apply a filter is by typing it into the filter box at the top of the window and clicking Apply (or pressing Enter).
-For example, type “dns" and you’ll see only DNS packets.
+For example, type "dns" and you’ll see only DNS packets.
 When you start typing, Wireshark will help you autocomplete your filter.

 ![capturing 4](images/wireshark-04.png)